 Sandra Pointet / Geneva Academy

 The Executive Master programme promotes academic excellence and independent critical thinking.
-One of its core outputs is a master’s thesis (21 ECTS credits) written under the guidance of a faculty member.
+One of its core outputs is a master’s thesis (21 ECTS) written under the guidance of a faculty member.

 Once the courses have been completed, six to nine additional months are needed to complete the thesis and defend it before a jury.
-Participants are not required to remain on campus to write their thesis.
+Participants are not required to remain on campus or in Geneva to write their thesis.
 A class on research skills helps students to research and write their thesis.

 The thesis gives students an opportunity to investigate a subject of special interest to them, deepening their knowledge and expertise through research as well as exchanges with experts, scholars and practitioners.